-Our Standard Dual Diploma of Business Administration/Leadership & Management program is made up of the following units.
+Our Standard ual BSB50415 Diploma of Business Administration/BSB51915 Leadership and Management program is made up of the following units.
 This is not set in stone, and there are some other units you may wish to do instead.
 These are shown on the Other Units Offered tab.

 |Code||Title||Summary of Requirements|